 Children need to be taught how to behave with dogs so the dog will learn to trust them.

 Training a puppy or dog should be based on a positive foundation of building trust, respect, and desire.
 Trust: for a dog to trust, you first must be trustworthy.
 A child must not harass, scare, or overwhelm the dog.
 Respect: It is foolish to believe a dog will respect a child who is out of control and inconsistent in their interactions with the dog.
 Children should not be bossy and attempt to rule over the dog in order to gain respect.
 It won’t work!
-Adult must teach children how to earn a dog’s respect.
+Adults must teach children how to earn a dog’s respect.
 This can be done by teaching the child how to control play with the dog and not letting play get out of hand.
 Children can also learn how to control treats for the dog and give the dog a treat appropriately.
 Desire: is best achieved by being fair with the dog and being fun to be around.
 Just don’t confuse fun with being out of control.

 All training should be a positive experience for the dog, not punishing.
-See the chapter on “Training Your Dog”.
+See “Training Your Dog”.
 Adults and children who are harsh in their attempts to train a puppy often just create conflict and are likely to be viewed with mistrust by the dog.
 Children are much more likely to be bitten when there is a confrontation with the dog because the dog feels the need to defend themselves.